vuexp/vuexp/docs/components/menus/dropdown-menu.md

 sidebarDepth: 0
 ---

-# ActionBar
+# Dropdown Menu

-The `<ActionBar>` component is a NativeScript abstraction for the Android ActionBar, iOS NavigationBar and Web Toolbar.
+The `<DropdownMenu>` component can be used to generate Dropdown Menus inside any component. .

-This component is a UI component that provides a toolbar at the top of the activity window.
+This component is a UI component that provides an interface for a single-select menu.
+The component is displayed as ActionDialog in Native environment.

 ## Live Demo